Kingston1/windows-service/README.md

 # Example

-An example on how to use this Windows Service library can be found at @todo
+An example on how to use this Windows Service library can be found at https://github.com/Allar/windows-service-example.

 # Important